yaza-putu/high-sierra-install/_Footer.md

-Crafted with love from https://lab.firstplato.com
+Crafted with love by [ipang-dwi](https://facebook.com/ipang-dwi) from https://lab.firstplato.com